turingschool/mod-0-curriculum/prework/index.md

 ### FAQs on Technical Prework

 - **Your prework due date is based on your Mod 0 cohort** - Check your Mod 0 calendar to see when the prework is due.If you are not starting Turing right after completing Mod 0, we have some recommended extensions to keep your skills sharp!
-- **Do NOT work on your technical prework within Github's interface** - Part of the technical prework involves getting you used to working on your work locally (on your computer) and then pushing your changes to GitHub.
-If you are working directly in Github's interface to edit your work, you will likely run into some issues keeping your work in sync.
+- **Do NOT work on your technical prework within GitHub's interface** - Part of the technical prework involves getting you used to working on your work locally (on your computer) and then pushing your changes to GitHub.
+If you are working directly in GitHub's interface to edit your work, you will likely run into some issues keeping your work in sync.

 ## Gear Up (2 hours)